 According to researchers, TRIZ methodology aims to enable three broad goals: 1) To structure an inventive process 2) To generate a solution with no direct harmful functions or detriment to users or innovation outcomes.
 3) To center innovation on eliminating side or downstream effects of various solutions (e.g. does not ‘reduce emissions’ by shifting them elsewhere within a manufacturing process).

 Systematic Inventive Thinking

-Systematic Inventive Thinking, while based on TRIZ methodology, attempts to innovate with only what exists in a product’s “closed world,” including the product itself and its environment.
+The Systematic Inventive Thinking (SIT) methodology is another structured method for ideation.
+Within this process, programmatic manipulations are made to the components or attributes of a product or system.
+SIT, while based on TRIZ methodology, attempts to innovate with only what exists in a product’s “closed world,” including the product itself and its environment.
 This methodology uses specific rules for modifying a product’s features that encourage a systematic approach to innovation: